mobility should be free

 Back in the United States, I realized that many people have a lightly-used and no-longer-needed mobility device from a twisted ankle, ski accident, or operation.
 I saw crutches at garage sales, in dumpsters, and unfortunately in roll-off containers headed to landfills.
 I knew that I had to do something, and this was the genesis of Crutches 4 Africa.

 Our initial goal is to collect one million mobility devices and distribute them in Africa.
-To date, 51,000 crutches, canes, walkers and wheelchairs have been distributed to Africans in need.
+To date, 53,000 crutches, canes, walkers and wheelchairs have been distributed to Africans in need.
 We distribute mobility devices to whoever needs them--regardless of tribe or religion.
 Our program is gaining momentum: in 2011 we shipped five 40-foot containers to 4 different African countries, and visited three of them to set up delivery and distribution plans.
+2013 had us distributing with volunteers along to help in Uganda and Kenya.
+Early 2014 we will distribute in Ghana and hope to set up future recipient sites in South Africa.

 Uganda, March 2013